-If you’ve been snacking on Brussels sprouts wings lately, your pee is about to show it.
-When your body breaks down the veggie during digestion, it produces methyl mercaptan, a gas that’s well-known for making your urine smell less-than-stellar.
+If you've been snacking on Brussels sprouts wings lately, your pee is about to give you away.
+When your body breaks down the veggie during digestion, it produces methyl mercaptan, a gas that's well-known for making your urine smell less-than-stellar.

 Onions make you cry, and they also make your urine stinky.
 Like Brussels sprouts, methyl mercaptan occurs naturally in the vegetable.
-But along with changing your pee, the gas is also responsible for bad breath.
+Along with changing your pee, the gas is also responsible for bad breath.

 Yep, eating fish could cause your urine to smell fishy, too.
 According to the University of California, Berkeley, those who have the metabolic disorder trimethylaminuria can't properly break down the compound trimethylamine.
 Because of that, the compound builds up and exits the body via sweat, your breath, and urine.

 If you're an avid coffee drinker, expect a scent.
 When your body breaks it down, byproducts of coffee called metabolites wind up in your urine.
 And the result is a coffee-like smell when you go to the bathroom.
 It also serves as a great reminder that you might want to cut back on the Starbucks a bit.